Nexeor/Notes/Notes/Software Engineering/React Component Fundamentals.md

 export default App
 ```
-## Building Components
+## Using Bootstrap for Custom Components
-[[Bootstrap]] is a open-source framework that provides CSS styles and JavaScript component templates to quickly build good-looking React applications.
+[[Bootstrap]] is an open-source framework that provides CSS styles and JavaScript component templates to quickly build good-looking React applications.

 We can use Bootstrap to quickly build components by combining existing templates together.
 Once such template is the [list-group](https://getbootstrap.com/docs/5.3/components/list-group/).
 Visiting this link and finding the first HTML snippet we get this:
 ```html